Europe's Spaceport is situated in the northeast of South America in French Guiana, an overseas department of France.

 Since then, ESA has continued to fund two thirds of the spaceport's annual budget to finance the operations and the investments needed to maintain the top level services provided by the Spaceport.
-ESA also finances new facilities, such as launch complexes and industrial production facilities, for new launchers such as Vega or for the exploitation of Soyuz.
+ESA also finances new facilities, such as launch complexes and industrial production facilities, for new launchers such as Vega-C and Ariane 6.

 Ideal launch site

 Kourou lies at latitude 5°3', just over 500 km north of the equator.
 Its nearness to the equator makes it ideally placed for launches into geostationary transfer orbit as few changes have to be made to a satellite’s trajectory.

 Launchers also profit from the ‘slingshot’ effect, that is the energy created by the speed of the Earth’s rotation around the axis of the Poles.
 This increases the speed of a launcher by 460 m per second.
 These important factors save fuel and money, and prolong the active life of satellites.

 Thanks to its geographical position, Europes Spaceport offers a launch angle of 102°, enabling a wide range of missions from east to north.
 In fact, Europe’s Spaceport is so well placed that it can carry out all possible space missions.

 Safety is equally important.
 French Guiana is scarcely populated and 90% of the country is covered by equatorial forests.
 In addition there is no risk of cyclones or earthquakes.